Tips for Faculty to Increase Student Response Rate

 - Online evaluations provide the faculty with more immediate, more reliable, more thoughtful feedback.
 Online evaluations are a consistent with a sustainable approach, being paperless.

 The primary challenge in collecting student ratings online is that, without special efforts, response rates are likely to be lower than for in-class evaluations.

 The crucial factor in achieving high response rates is faculty involvement.

 When faculty members let students know how important evaluations are and how they use the feedback to improve their teaching and courses, students respond.
-Here are some ways you can help achieve robust response rates from your students:
+Here are some ways you can improve the response rates of your students:

 - Tell students how much you value their feedback.
 If possible, give examples of changes you’ve made to courses in response to student evaluations.
-Even on the first day of class, you can mention changes you’ve made to the course based on past student ratings.
+Even on the first day of class, you can mention changes you’ve made to the course on the basis of past student ratings.